 Right to Waive.
 Any or all of the rights and limitations set forth in this Arbitration Agreement may be waived by the party against whom the claim is asserted.
 Such waiver shall not waive or affect any other portion of this Arbitration Agreement.

 Survival of Agreement.
-This Arbitration Agreement will survive the termination of your relationship with Company.
+This Arbitration Agreement will survive the termination of your relationship with BR.

 Small Claims Court.
-Nonetheless the foregoing, either you or the Company may bring an individual action in small claims court.
+Nonetheless the foregoing, either you or the BR may bring an individual action in small claims court.

 Emergency Equitable Relief.
 Anyhow the foregoing, either party may seek emergency equitable relief before a state or federal court in order to maintain the status quo pending arbitration.
 A request for interim measures shall not be deemed a waiver of any other rights or obligations under this Arbitration Agreement.